rse/apollo-client-ws/README.md

 ]
 ```

-When sending a custom message via `networkInterface::send(type: string, data: any)`,
+When sending a custom message via `ApolloClientWS::send(type: string, data: any)`,
 the following frame is sent:

 ```